 - what is the advance of a child skipping a grade in school?

 - should my child skip kindergarten

-- should i allow my child to skip a grade
+- should a child skip kindergarten

-- should i skip 6th grade
+- should my child skip a grade level

 - should my child skip a high school grade

 - should my daughter skip a grade in math

 - should my kindergartener skip a grade